Sarthakagr/sugarlabs-/README.md

 # sugarlabs-
 gci@2018
 Hello Sugar labs,
-I am Sarthak Agrawal and i am fascinated by your work
+I am Sarthak Agrawal and i am fascinated by your work and organnisation's aim